Epileptogenesis: Synaptic reorganization (mossy fiber sprouting)

 Following neuronal loss and gliosis, surviving neurons may undergo synaptic reorganization in an attempt to restore network connectivity.
-A prominent example of such reorganization in temporal lobe epilepsy is mossy fiber sprouting (MFS), wherein dentate granule cell axons aberrantly project into the inner molecular layer of the dentate gyrus.
+An example of such reorganization in temporal lobe epilepsy is mossy fiber sprouting (MFS), wherein dentate granule cell axons aberrantly project into the inner molecular layer of the dentate gyrus.
 This aberrant growth forms recurrent excitatory circuits among granule cells, potentially contributing to network hyperexcitability and the generation of spontaneous seizures.
 Factors promoting mossy fiber sprouting include the loss of target neurons in the hilus and CA3, activity-dependent release of growth factors such as brain-derived neurotrophic factor (BDNF), and downregulation of axonal guidance molecules like Sema3A.

 Although MFS is a frequent histopathological finding in mesial temporal lobe epilepsy and various experimental models, its precise role remains controversial.
 Some studies have demonstrated robust mossy fiber sprouting in the absence of spontaneous seizures, while others have shown seizure activity without evident MFS.
-Thus, MFS is not considered strictly necessary nor sufficient for epileptogenesis.
+MFS is not considered strictly necessary nor sufficient for epileptogenesis.
 It has been proposed that mossy fiber sprouting may initially represent a compensatory or adaptive response to injury, aimed at restoring lost synaptic contacts, but may ultimately contribute to the emergence of aberrant excitatory networks.
-Consequently, MFS remains an active area of investigation for its potential as a therapeutic target in epilepsy prevention and disease modification.
+MFS remains an active area of investigation for its potential as a therapeutic target in epilepsy prevention and disease modification.

 Altered neurogenesis

 Adult neurogenesis, particularly in the subgranular zone of the dentate gyrus, plays a crucial role in maintaining hippocampal function.
-However, brain injury can markedly alter the rate, pattern, and integration of newborn neurons.
+Brain injury can alter the rate, pattern, and integration of newborn neurons.
 Following epileptogenic insults such as status epilepticus, stroke, or trauma, there is often an initial increase in neurogenesis.
 Many of these newborn granule cells migrate abnormally and form aberrant synaptic connections, including projections into inappropriate target regions.
 This miswiring can contribute to the creation of hyperexcitable circuits and promote the development of spontaneous seizures.
 Although injury-induced neurogenesis may initially represent an attempt to repair damaged neural networks, the resulting structural abnormalities and maladaptive plasticity can ultimately facilitate epileptogenesis.